 Good.
-Under the Strong’s reference for good (H2896) click on Hebrew Concordance for H2896 and read the verses with these alternate translations of good.
-As you know good is the final description of God’s work on each of the creation days.
-Consider how good God’s entire work really is.
+Under the Strong’s reference for good (H2896), click on Hebrew Concordance for H2896 and read the verses with these alternate translations of good.
+As you know, good is the final description of God’s work on each of the creation days.
+Consider how good God’s entire work is.

 בֵּין bêyn bane; (sometimes in the plural masculine or feminine); properly, the constructive form of an otherwise unused noun from H995 (בִּין); a distinction; but used only as a preposition, between (repeated before each noun, often with other particles); also as a conjunction, either…or:

-Notice the translation asunder which I referred to in this blog post.
-A word with strong meaning: tearing apart.
+Notice the translation asunder, which I referred to in this blog post.
+A word with powerful meaning: tearing apart.

-For more information about the use of chiastic arrangement to show contrasting aspects check this article.
-There, you’ll see this quote: Both chiasmus and antimetabole can be used to reinforce antithesis.
-In other words to reinforce oppostite settings, which is exactly the case of day and night, light and darkness
+For more information about the use of chiastic arrangements to show contrasting aspects check this article.
+There, you’ll see this quote: The usage of both chiasmus and antimetabole can reinforce antithesis.
+In other words to strengthen opposite settings, which is precisely the case of day and night, light and darkness

 Dig Deeper into The Explanation